 The old showground site is being developed by Cork City Council as a public amenity and will host a public space six times the size of Fitzgerald's Park.
 The marina section of the park pays homage to Munster Agricultural Society's Central Hall with an iconic steel pavilion in situ.

 The following is an extract from the Forward of the book 'Munster Agricultural Society, The Story of Cork Show Grounds' written by local historian and Cork City Independent Councillor Kieran McCarthy, by then chairman, Gerard Murphy:

 "When the Munster Agricultural Society left the old Showgrounds for the last time in 2008, we closed the door on a fascinating piece of history.
 It was the end of a magical era and the start of a new chapter for the Society.

 Since publication of the book the Society purchased new showgrounds in Curraheen village on the outskirts of Cork City.
-Inclement weather forced the first show at the new grounds to be cancelled in 2012.
-Successful shows have been running there since although virtual shows were held during the COVID-19 global pandemic.
-The Cork Summer Show and the annual national and international pedigree dog shows were held in 2022 with record crowds attending both events.
+Many successful shows have been staged at the new locations including the Cork Summer Show and the annual national and international pedigree dog shows.

 Kieran McCarthy's book is available to purchase from the Show office for €15, and can be viewed on this website under History > Publications.